 Every subtle movement of a pilot (or missed action), if watched carefully without intervention, tells a huge story to an alert CFI (or DPE).
 The most revealing is probably the first take-off; game on!
 Going beyond all the (very important) checklists and line-up prep, watch the initial power application very carefully.
 Many new pilots, and even some experienced ones, apply yoke and aileron to the right as the plane pulls left with initial power application.
 Call this out and reduce power immediately – start over and do this correctly.
 This pilot is still “driving!”
 This simple action reveals a multitude of sins (mostly deficient flight instruction).
-And this is “perfectly natural” since we all drive much more than we fly.
-This mistake is so basic and so wrong that this pilot’s flying in every other area is going to have serious problems.
+And this seems “perfectly natural” since we all drive much more than we fly.
+This mistake is so basic and so wrong that this pilot’s flying in every other area usually reveals similar serious problems.
+(Allowing two hands on the yoke can easily engender this negative transfer).
 BTW, DPEs on a flight test, do not/cannot intervene here; this is not a violation of standards.
 (They just watch and take notes; never teach).
-The CFI is the source of excellence and great flying technique (or not).
+The CFI is the source of all future excellence and great flying technique (or not).

 Another place where”driving” is obvious is while making a simple level turn at altitude.
 Hopefully, we all visually clear in the direction of turn (and I teach a verbal “clear left/right” to stay honest).
 But if your pilot continues to look over their shoulder in the direction of the turn as they add aileron (turning into Walmart?) the nose will usually be swinging one way or the other with too much or too little rudder.
 It is essential to initiate a turn, with your eyes directly forward over the nose to perfectly cancel the adverse yaw of the aileron application.
 This is super simple and very basic but requires correcting the “driving habit.”
 A level turn is even worse when people are “playing soccer” and watching the inclinometer.
 Try this visual trick immediately if you haven’t and you will see your flying improve immediately.
 Rod Machado has a great YouTube here to illustrate the correct way to bank with eyes straight out over the nose: https://youtu.be/UV8xcm5xsuo